 Solar collectors becomes an unbeatable investment in this comparison, both technically and economically, in terms of reducing the need for purchased energy for heating and hot water.
 Solar cells have their advantages naturally by providing electricity to the electrical components in HYSS.
 By utilizing both solar and solar heat this becomes the ultimate combination!

 HYSS makes it easier to acheive the standard of a zero-energy house

 By using HYSS the need for added energy for heating and hot water supply is reduced.
 With solar cells it also becomes easier to manage the supply of electricity.
-Through a combination of HYSS and solar electricity the possibility to create a self-sufficient house increases with clean renewable and free flowing energy.
+Through combination of HYSS and solar electricity, the possibility to create a self-sufficient house increases with clean renewable and free flowing energy.

 Solar radiation can be transformed into heat or electricity or naturally both.
 The greatest potential for reducing energy costs is to utilize solar heating because the largest part of the energy consumption in a household is heating and hot water supply.